zomerfeld/2by2/replit.md

 - Implemented persistent storage for all todo items and matrix settings

 ### Visual Enhancements
-- Each todo number displays in unique harmonious color (15-color palette)
+- Each todo number displays in unique harmonious color (expanded color palette)
 - Matrix items show only colored number circles for clean appearance
 - Unassigned items have red borders and background for visual distinction
 - Improved drag feedback with rotation and scaling effects